isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

-Links to various helpful documentation pages are available, including Google BigQuery's documentation and ISB-CGC's Community Notebook repository which contains example uses-cases on how to access BigQuery tables programmatically via Jupyter notebooks or R scripts.
+Links to various helpful documentation pages are available, including Google BigQuery's documentation and ISB-CGC's Community Notebook repository which contains example use-cases on how to access BigQuery tables programmatically via Jupyter notebooks or R scripts.

 .. image:: BigQueryTableSearch-Documentation.png